 Location: 7400 Scott Hamilton, Little Rock, AR 72209, Door #3

-The Adult Education Center at Little Rock Goodwill offers GED, WAGE, and CRC classes for students 18 and older.
+Our Site at Goodwill Little Rock offers classes for students 18 and older.
 Students must first enroll and take the TABE test.
 Please call ahead to schedule an appointment and allow 3 hours for enrollment and the TABE test.
 You will need to bring your Arkansas Drivers License or ID and your social security card.
-From the results of the TABE test, the instructor can determine what skills the student needs to focus on.
+From the results of the TABE test, your instructor can determine what skills you need to focus on.

-Students may qualify to take the GED Ready test by scoring at 535 or more in reading, math, and language on the A (Advanced Level) TABE test and following the Student Checklist for the GED.
-Once all qualifications are met, the student must pass the GED Ready Test in order to take the Official GED.
-GED Ready Test subjects are Reasoning through Language Arts, Mathematics, Science, and Social Studies.
+Students may qualify to take the GED Ready test by scoring at 535 or more in reading or math on TABE test and following the Student Checklist for the GED.
+Once this qualification is met, you must pass the GED Ready Test with a 145 or higher in order to take the Official GED.

-Students interested in computer classes may enroll in WAGE full time after qualifying on the TABE with 535 or higher.
-Students with less than 535 will need to refresh their basic skills.
-For most WAGE certificates, a student will eventually need to earn 535 on the TABE.
+Students may enroll in our W.A.G.E program after score a 535 or higher on the TABE testing.
+Students with less than 535 will need to refresh their basic skills first.
 WAGE certificates are offered in Employability, Customer Service 1 & 2, Banking, Industrial, and Office Technology.

-Studying for Career Readiness Certification is also available for students.
+Studying for Career Readiness Certification is also available.